syncfusion-content/xamarin-docs/Xamarin/Rotator/DataTemplateSelector.md

 ---
 layout: post
 title: DataTemplateSelector of Syncfusion Xamarin.Forms SfRotator
-description: How to use a DataTemplateSelctor  for Xamarin.Forms SfRotator
+description: How to use DataTemplateSelctor for Xamarin.Forms SfRotator
 platform: xamarin
 control: Rotator
 documentation: ug